 For match-eligible participants whose employee contributions may vary over the course of the plan year, the Plan provides for a “true-up” matching contribution.
 After the end of the calendar year, NYU will review your employee contributions and matching NYU contributions and, if needed, make additional matching contributions to your TIAA account “true-up”.
 This will ensure that your total, annual matching contributions either equal your employee contributions or are 5% of your base salary, up to the IRS compensation limit.

 What compensation is eligible for employee and employer contributions?

 For the employee contribution, it is your total cash compensation for the pay period, which includes base salary, additional compensation, activity pay, overtime pay, cash bonuses, summer compensation, and any additional compensation for duties performed.
 Your employee contribution election does not apply to any imputed income, allowances, subsidies, stipends, or other amounts that you did not earn for services performed.

-Unlike employee contributions, NYU matching and non-elective contributions are made based on your “base salary” for the pay period, which generally means the base salary paid as an employee for services rendered to the University in your primary appointment position while you are a match-eligible participant.
+Unlike employee contributions, NYU matching and non-elective contributions are made to a match-eligible participant based on your “base salary” for the pay period.
+Base salary is paid to an employee for services rendered to the University in your primary appointment position.
 For faculty members, base salary means the base salary for your primary appointment position, plus compensation for any administrative assignment which carries a title and summer compensation paid up to 3/9 of the academic base year salary.
 See NYU Retirement Plan Eligible Compensation for more details.

 Are rollover or transfer contributions allowed?